Gülnuş Sultan

+Emetullah Rabia Gülnuş Sultan (گلنوش امت الله رابعه سلطان; 1642 – 6 November 1715) was the chief consort of Ottoman Sultan Mehmed IV, Haseki sultan of the Ottoman Empire from 1664 to 1687, as well as the mother of Ottoman sultans, Mustafa II and Ahmed III and the Valide sultan of the Ottoman Empire from 1695 to 1715.
+She was one of the prominent figures during the era of the Sultanate of Women which spanned for nearly 200 years and ended with her death in 1715.
+She is considered to be the last powerful imperial consort and Valide sultan in Ottoman history.

 Early life

-Gülnuş Sultan was born in 1642 in the town of Rethymno, Crete, when the island was under Venetian rule; she was originally named Evmania Voria (Ευμενία Βόρια) and she was an ethnic Greek, the daughter of a Greek Orthodox priest.
+Gülnuş Sultan was born in 1642 in the town of Rethymno, Crete, when the island was under Venetian rule, the daughter of a Greek Orthodox priest.
+A minor theory saw instead Gülnuş Sultan belonged to the Venetian Verzini family which had settled the city.

 She was captured by the Ottomans during the invasion of Crete in 1645.

-Time as consort
+As Haseki Sultan

-The Ottoman army invaded the island during the Cretan War (1645–1669); she was captured as a very young girl when the Ottomans conquered Rethymno in 1645, taken as slave and was sent to Constantinople.
-She was renamed Emetullah Rabia Gülnuş and was given a thoroughly Ottoman education in the harem department of Topkapi Palace and soon attracted the attention of the Sultan, Mehmed IV.
+The Ottoman army invaded the island during the Cretan War; she was captured as a very young girl when the Ottomans conquered Rethymno in 1645, taken as a slave and was sent to Constantinople.
+She was renamed Emetullah Rabia Gülnuş and was given a thoroughly Ottoman education in the harem department of Topkapi Palace and soon attracted the attention of the Sultan, Mehmed IV, and became his concubine.
 He was famous for his hunting expeditions in the Balkans and used to take her, his favourite, to these expeditions.
 She was described as a curvy woman with long black curly hair.
-They had two sons both of whom became the future Sultans, Mustafa II (born 1664; died 1703) and Ahmed III (born 1673; died 1736).
+They had at least six children, among them two sons both of whom became Sultans, Mustafa II and Ahmed III.
 Ahmed was born in Dobruca during one of the hunting expeditions of Mehmed IV.
 Her rivalry with Gülbeyaz, an odalisque of Mehmed IV led to a tragic end.
-Sultan Mehmed had been deeply enamored of her, but after Gülbeyaz entered his harem, his affections began to shift; Gülnuş, who was still in love with the sultan, became madly jealous.
-One day, as Gülbeyaz was sitting on a rock and watching the sea, Gülnuş slightly pushed her off the cliff and drowned the young odalisque, or according to others she ordered Gülbeyaz's strangulation in the Kandilli Palace.
-Some writers stress the fact that Gülnuş was a ruthless person claiming that she attempted to have her husband's brothers Suleiman II and Ahmed II strangled after she gave birth to her firstborn Mustafa, but that Mother Turhan Hatice Sultan had hindered these attempted murders.